jacksonrayhamilton/esm2cjs/README.md

 }
 ```

-Then, if Node supports modules and someone requires or imports your package,
+Then, if Node supports modules and someone imports your package, then `import
-then `foo.mjs` will be imported, and if Node doesn't support modules, then
+'foo'` will load `foo.mjs`, and if Node doesn't support modules, then
-`foo.js` will be imported instead.
+`require('foo')` will load `foo.js` instead.

-What you're doing is shipping a native ES module (W00T the future is NOW) yet
+Now you can distribute a native ES module _and_ offer a fallback for
-still offering a fallback for not-yet-upgraded environments.
+not-yet-upgraded, CommonJS-only environments.

 ## Usage